jjermann/dicedensity/README.md

 In place of a density one can also use regular integers and/or floats in operations.
 In this case the integer/float is considered a `Constant` density.
 For instance `d20 + 10` is the same as `d20 + Constant(10)`, i.e. the
-density corresponding to rolling a d20 and adding 10 with outcomes ranging from 11 to 30 (with probabilites 1/20).
+density corresponding to rolling a d20 and adding 10 with outcomes ranging from 11 to 30 (with probabilities 1/20).

   :warning:
   This can be particular confusing with multiplication: